dennisbirch/dbbbuilder-swift/README.md

 #### DBBIndexer <a name="dbbindexer"> </a>

-DBBIndexer is used to contain the names of all database columns (properties) that should be indexed for a table.
+DBBIndexer is used to contain the names of all database columns that should be indexed for a table.
 You can also set the indexer's _unique_ property to true if the index should only work on unique values.

 __initialization:__ `public init(columnsToIndex: [String], unique: Bool = false)`